-We eat roasted sweet potatoes often and were perfectly happy with them, so I didn’t think my technique needed improving.
+We eat roasted sweet potatoes often and were perfectly happy with them (thank you, Roasted Carrots), so I didn’t think my technique needed improving.
 Then, one night, I was in a hurry and I tried something new.

 I cut the sweet potatoes into large chunks.